-Low-rise Building - See massing diagrams in the Future Land Use Map key.
+Lowrise Building - See illustrations in the Future Land Use Map key.

 Major Arterial - A street that provides a direct route for long-distance vehicle and active transportation travel within the city and often with connections to neighboring jurisdictions.
 Streets that connect freeway interchanges to major concentrations of commercial activities are typically classified as major arterials.